roman-gs/what-am-I/README.md

 [What am I?](https://roman-gs.github.io/what-am-I/) is a 10 page website each containing a riddle.
 It allows the player to guess the answer, and gives the user the answer by displaying an alert and an image of the object.

-It was developed as part of the second module in the Full Stack Software Development course dispensed by the [Code Institute](https://codeinstitute.net), using HTML, CSS & Javascript.
+It was developed as part of the second module in the Full Stack Software Development course dispensed by the [Code Institute](https://codeinstitute.net), using HTML, CSS & JavaScript.

 ![Multi-device-test](/assets/readme-images/amiresponsive.jpg)